ewersonv/LA-Crime-Data-BD2/steps-pentaho/README.md

 2013-09-20T00:00:00
 ```

-The values after T doesn't change throughout the data in this .csv, so we did a split in this field to get only the useful information, which is the date itself.
+The values after T don't change throughout the data in this .csv, so we did a split in this field to get only the useful information, which is the date itself.

 With that in mind, you must set the <b>Field to split</b> according to the previous field you used on the input file.
 Set the <b>Delimiter</b> as T and then create a <b>New Field</b> using the name of your choice (here we used *date*). <b>IMPORTANT</b>: The name of the new field must be the same on both <b>Split fields</b> step.